PIEs assessment: what is the point?

 The PIE Abacus

-The PIE Abacus aims to preserve the decentralised nature of the 'Pizazz on paper' assessments, and the full integration into service planning.
-But the PIE Abacus, as software, then also lends itself to sharing and pooling or assessment, forming a bigger picture.
+The PIE Abacus - the Pizazz process in software form, but with many other additional features - aims to preserve and to extend the radically decentralised nature of the 'Pizazz on paper' assessments, and the full integration into service planning.
+But the PIE Abacus, as software, then also lends itself to sharing and pooling of assessment, forming a bigger picture.

 Relative strengths